goravel-ecosystem/market-backend/README.md

 Providers a backend for Goravel Market.
 In facilitate deployment and testing, we put all microservices in this project.

-## Folder Structure
+## Microservices

-- [gateway](gateway/README.md): The gateway microservice provides a unified entry point for all clients.
+- [gateway](src/go/gateway/README.md): The gateway microservice provides a unified entry point for all clients.
-- [package](package/README.md): The package microservice is responsible for all kinds of operations on package.
+- [package](src/go/package/README.md): The package microservice is responsible for all kinds of operations on package.
-- [proto](proto/README.md): Define the proto files for all microservices.
+- [proto](src/proto/README.md): Define the proto files for all microservices.
-- [user](user/README.md): The user microservice is responsible for user registration, login, and other functions.
+- [user](src/go/user/README.md): The user microservice is responsible for user registration, login, and other functions.

 ## The Request Process